redbear/DuoSetupCLI/README.md

 Run `make` to build the `DuoSetupCLI`.
 The built program is under `./DuoSetupCLI/build`.

-Run 'make verbose=1' will build the program and print building details.
+Run `make verbose=1` will build the program and print building details.

 Run `make clean` to clean all object files and the built program.